alexbabichev/styleGuides/ts/README.md

 > Reasons: Explicit semicolons helps language formatting tools give consistent results.
 Missing ASI (automatic semicolon insertion) can trip new devs e.g. foo() \\n (function(){}) will be a single statement (not two).

+## Todo and XXX

+`TODO` and `XXX` annotations help you quickly find things that need to be fixed/implemented.

+Use `// TODO:` to annotate solutions that need to be implemented.

+Use `// XXX:` to annotate problems the need to be fixed.

+It is best to write code that doesn't need `TODO` and `XXX` annotations, but sometimes it is unavoidable.

 ## Import

+Use whitespaces

 ```js
 //Bad